-In part one of this series, we concluded that exercise and strength training in pregnancy is a fantastic thing for you and your growing baby (with doctor’s clearance for exercise).
+In Part 1 of this series, we concluded that exercise and strength training in pregnancy is a fantastic thing for you and your growing baby (with doctor’s clearance for exercise).
 Strength training will support your changing body, boost your energy, and have a variety of benefits for baby.

 For me, women lifting weights in pregnancy is one of the most bad-ass things to watch.
 Pregnancy is such a powerful experience in and of itself.
 Add in lifting, which conjures up feelings of empowerment, self-confidence, positive body image, strength building (physically, mentally, and emotionally), and it’s hard not be inspired by ladies who lift in pregnancy.

-OK, so now you know going to the gym is OK, but what do you do there?
+OK, so now you know going to the gym is fine, but what do you do there?

 There are a few areas you’re definitely going to want to focus on and "spend your reps" on.
 One of the most important aspects of prenatal strength training is preparing the body to be able to carry a lot of additional weight through pregnancy, especially through the latter half.
 There’s going to be a lot more belly and boobs than one might be accustomed to, which is a significant amount of force being placed on the front side of the body.
 Your training will go on a journey just as you are.

 Also, if you don't normally foam roll or use other means of myofascial release, you must.
 This might be one of your saving graces in pregnancy.
-Working out trigger points (tight, cranky bits of muscle and fascia) in your glutes, upper/lower back, and in your hip flexors will really make a difference in decreasing your overall aches and pains.
-This article will tell you exactly how and why to do it.
+Working out trigger points (tight, cranky bits of muscle and fascia) in your glutes, upper and/or lower back, and in your hip flexors will really make a difference in decreasing your overall aches and pains.
+This article will tell you exactly how and why to do foam rolling.

-You want to avoid all exercises that put unnecessary pressure on the diastasis.
+You want to avoid all exercises that put unnecessary pressure on the diastasis recti (DR).
 Even if it’s not present now, you don’t want to help your body create it.
-This means you need to stop crunching or doing sit-ups, and further on in the second and third trimester being in pushup or front plank position.
-These movements will put undue stress on the DR. Be careful of trunk rotation work (wood chopping) if there is a DR, as that can worsen it too.
+This means you need to stop doing crunches and sit-ups, and further into the second and third trimesters, you need to stop using the push-up or front plank position.
+These movements will put undue stress on the DR. Be careful of trunk rotation work (wood chopping) if there is DR present, as that can worsen it too.

-Absolutely, you can keep up with, or add in, “cardio” — whatever that means to you.
+Absolutely, you can keep up with, or add in, cardio — whatever that means to you.
 To me, that means what Jen Sinkler coined as “lifting weights faster.”
-Basically, it’s not my thing to hang out on a machine and do 1000’s of repetitive foot strikes, ellipses, or pedals.
+Basically, it’s not my thing to hang out on a machine and do thousands of repetitive foot strikes, ellipses, or pedals.
 If it is your thing, that’s totally cool.
 Keep it up!

 That being said, let’s talk about the “R” word: running.
-Running is not directly dangerous to your or your baby, but that doesn’t mean it’s necessarily safe.
+Running is not directly dangerous to you or your baby, but that doesn’t mean it’s necessarily safe.
 Hear me out.
-The issue with running during later stages of pregnancy is that it can be incredibly difficult on your pelvic floor to support that much weight of baby through repetitive pounding, especially on a body that is lacking stability or proper postural alignment.
+The issue with running during later stages of pregnancy is that it can be incredibly difficult on your pelvic floor to support the weight of a baby through repetitive pounding, especially on a body that is lacking stability or proper postural alignment.

 And with that...happy lifting in pregnancy!